gbordyugov/sicp/README.md

  - 4.67 (on the first pass before Section 4.4.4 where the system is implemented)
  - 4.69 needs to be revisited after Section 4.4.4 is done
+ - 4.76-4.79 - I think I've spent enough time with the query language